Azure/azure-openapi-validator/docs/patch-identity-property.md

 ## Output Message

-The patch operation body parameter schema should contains property 'identity'.
+The patch operation body parameter schema should contain property 'identity' if the service allows it to be updated.

 ## Description

-RP must implement PATCH for the 'identity' envelope property if it's defined in the resource model.
+RP should consider implementing Patch for the 'identity' envelope property if it's defined in the resource model.
+You may ignore this violation if your service does not allow updation of the identity property once it is set.
+In such a case the property must be marked with x-ms-mutability [create, read]

 ## CreatedAt